happyfool1/PeakHoldemEvaluator/README.md

+ We've made some game-changing enhancements in our recent update.
+We've introduced three brand new interactive tools designed to improve your poker game:

+GUIAnalyzeIndexArrays – This cutting-edge tool simulates and analyses thousands of poker hands, evaluating various flop types based on the hands' results.
+It's our most critical feature in this update and will greatly help to identify key flop characteristics that can influence your gameplay strategy.

+GUI – A dynamic tool that enables you to choose hole cards and board cards and then runs an in-depth analysis of draws, made hands, and showdown potential.

+GUIEditRanges – A nifty tool that allows you to adjust hand ranges for preflop play, which is essential in creating a strategic approach.

+Please note that these tools are currently being perfected, and we appreciate your patience and feedback during this period.

+GUIAnalyzeIndexArrays is central to our mission of discovering valuable flop board characteristics to optimize your hand play strategy.
+With it, you can now run thousands of random hands, studying each player's hands at every stage (Flop, Turn, River, and Showdown).
+Once all hands have been played, the data is stored and analysed to help fine-tune your game strategy.

+We've also debunked the conventional wisdom of characterizing flops as wet, dry, or neutral – a flawed and limited approach.
+Instead, we're exploring alternative, more accurate ways to characterize a flop, such as using High, Medium, Low (HML) rating systems, or evaluating connectivity, suitedness, card value, and pairs.
+Our goal is to offer better, evidence-based strategic options for players.

+Our code is designed to be flexible and user-friendly, making the addition of new flop characterization algorithms quick and straightforward.

+In our upcoming update, expect to see new algorithms and features that suggest how to play a hand based on various scenarios: missing the flop, connecting with draws, or making hands.
+This guidance, although somewhat subjective, will be more grounded and precise as we continue refining our systems.

+To help us in our mission, we've been using ChatGPT as an assistant, providing ideas for flop characterization and guiding hand play based on analysis.

+The GUI tool will also boost your gaming experience.
+It's a fantastic experimental platform where you can select or randomize hole and board cards for in-depth analysis.
+Whether you want to play and analyse one hand or several, GUI provides the flexibility you need.

+GUIEditRanges offers another level of strategy refinement.
+Simulating 6-player preflop play, it uses hand ranges to determine play strategies based on position and betting sequence.
+You can adjust these ranges to suit your style or strategy, offering you greater control over your game.

+Additionally, keep an eye out for our upcoming project, PeakHoldemHandHistory, soon to be launched on GitHub.
+It offers detailed analysis of over 10 million PokerStars 6-max no limit $1/$ hand history files, delivering insights and strategic considerations that no other application currently provides.
+The information derived from this tool will feed into your gameplay, guiding your decisions based on real-world data.

+Join us on this journey of poker mastery as we strive to provide you with the best analytical tools and strategic advice.
+Be prepared for some surprises along the way as we discover new insights into the game's dynamics.
+Stay tuned for our upcoming updates, and in the meantime, happy gaming!

-I'm sharing this code on GitHub so that everyone can freely use it.
-However, I request you to credit me if you incorporate it into your own project.
+We are sharing our advanced poker analysis project code on GitHub for everyone to freely utilize.
+However, if you decide to use it in your own project, kindly remember to give due credit.

-This project is used to analyze thousands or millions of simulated hands.
- Using a monte-carlo methodology determine characteristics of a Hold'em 6-max no limit game.
- Specifically to find ways to characterize a Flop, such as HML ( High Medium Low ) which results in only 10 Flop types.
-A million or more hands are run, and for each hand run the draws and made hands and other data is analyzed and collected in arrays which will be analyzed after a run is completed.
- We analyze each street and Showdown.

- This is not a final implementation.
-We will be experimenting continuously trying to find ways to characterize a Flop that will result in  information on how best to play a hand.
- For example for a Flop type:
-   It may result in a high percentage of made hands and we do not have a made hand.
-   It may result in a low percentage of made hands and we hve have a made hand.
-   It may result in a high percentage of strong draws.
-   It may result in a low percentage of strong draws.
-   It may result in a a high percentage of times that the made hand is the winning hand at Showdown.
-   See the GUIAnalyzeMany Class.
+This project is all about in-depth analysis of thousands, even millions, of simulated poker hands.
+By employing a Monte Carlo methodology, we can dive into the intricacies of a 6-max no-limit Hold'em game.
+Our main focus is to devise ways to categorize a flop, for example, using the High-Medium-Low (HML) method, resulting in only 10 flop types.
+For every hand run, we collate detailed data on draws, made hands, and other aspects for post-run analysis, covering every stage including the showdown.

+Please note that this project is constantly evolving as we persistently experiment to find the most informative ways to characterize a flop, thus guiding you to play your hand most effectively.
+Whether it's a scenario that leads to a high percentage of made hands, strong draws, or instances where the made hand becomes the winning hand at showdown, we're uncovering it all.
+Refer to the GUIAnalyzeMany Class for more insights.

-There is a companion project PeakHoldemHandHistory that analyzes over ten million Pokerstars Hand History files to determine basically the same things and much more.
-It looks at things like how bet size effects how frequently a player will call or fold.
-Far too many other things to describe here.
-It will be released here within a couple of months.
+A companion project called PeakHoldemHandHistory is also in the pipeline, where we delve into over ten million PokerStars Hand History files, investigating factors such as the influence of bet size on a player's decision to call or fold, amongst many other aspects.
+Expect its release in a couple of months.

-In support of this objective are several classes that do things like analyze the board and hole cards to determine draws and made hands.
-Useful just for itself.
-See the GUI Class.
+Moreover, the project has several supporting classes that analyze the board and hole cards to determine draws and made hands.
+The GUI Class is particularly noteworthy.

-This code is a work in progress, almost finished.
-Its origins lie within the PeakHoldem 6-max Texas Hold'em product I started developing years ago.
-Unfortunately, due to health issues, I wasn't able to finish the product, even though it was nearly complete.
-PeakHoldem never saw an official launch.
+A bit of history about this work – its roots lie in the PeakHoldem 6-max Texas Hold'em product I started years ago.
+Due to health issues, the project was left incomplete, although it was nearly finished.
+Now, with improved health, I plan to complete this and the Hand History analysis project.
+However, I don't plan to commercialize them.

-Now that my health has improved, I plan to finish this project and another one that analyzes Hand History.
-Despite these plans, I don't intend to commercially sell either of the projects.

-Through both the PeakHoldemEvaluator and PeakHoldemHandHistory, my goal has been to present unique ways of analyzing poker hands.
-For instance, in Hand History, I've examined how different bet sizes affect a player's response and tried to figure out the optimal bet size for different outcomes.
-I'm conducting this analysis using a over 10 million hands.

-In PeakHoldemEvaluator, I've tried to devise ways to categorize game boards, such as HML (High, Medium, Low), aiming to provide an alternative to the conventional wet/dry type of analysis.
-The objective is to determine the best strategy for playing hands on the 10 Flop HML types or the 1755 possible Flops.

-Many Classes have been coded as part of this project, most of which have been fully tested.
-I don't want my effort on PeakHoldem to go to waste.
-Given that I don't plan to market it, I'll make most of the code publicly available.
-Some modifications will be needed to separate the code from PeakHoldem.
+With PeakHoldemEvaluator and PeakHoldemHandHistory, I aim to provide unique perspectives on poker hand analysis.
+A majority of the classes coded for this project are tested and will soon be available publicly.

-There are multiple useful classes within this project that could aid you in your own projects, such as the deck and card classes.
-They're not exclusive to this project.
-For example, if you need to deal cards randomly, these classes can be of help.
+The code contains multiple useful classes that could support your projects, including deck and card classes.
+For instance, if you need to deal cards randomly, these classes can be of assistance.

-This project also introduces some novel Classes, containing preflop ranges and editors that were utilized in PeakHoldem and later generalized.
-These include the HandRange, HandRangeMultiple, EditRange, and GUIEditRange classes.

-The HandHistor class could be valuable, as it creates Hand History files resembling those from PokerStars, which can even be imported into Holdem Manager.
+We're also introducing innovative classes with preflop ranges and editors, like HandRange, HandRangeMultiple, EditRange, and GUIEditRange, among others.
+The HandHistor class, which creates PokerStars-like Hand History files, could also prove to be beneficial.

-PeakHoldemEvaluator, which is part of this project, runs millions of hands, collecting information on various aspects like characterizing a Flop as HML or as one of 1755 possible Flops and assessing each flop's performance at Showdown.
+PeakHoldemEvaluator, a key part of this project, conducts detailed assessments of millions of hands.
+It characterizes flops either as HML or as one of the 1755 possible flops, and reviews each flop's performance at showdown.

-Another project, PeakHoldemSimulator, emulates a Texas Hold'em 6-max no limit game.
-It leverages this Class to evaluate the Hero's hand in the game, amassing detailed data.
-For opponents, it collects information only at Showdown when his hole cards are known.
-This simulator is unique as it is entirely controlled by external files editable by the user.
+Another intriguing venture, PeakHoldemSimulator, replicates a 6-max no-limit Texas Hold'em game, using this Class to evaluate the Hero's hand in the game and gather extensive data.

-PeakHoldemHandHistory, analyzes over 10 million Hand History files, providing a deeper level of evaluation than existing tools like Holdem Manager.

-As for me, I'm an 80-year-old coder who wrote my first program in 1965, in machine language, no less.
-I spent 30 years working for IBM, during which I developed three compilers and contributed to the Fortran optimizer.
-Most of my career was in manufacturing engineering, and I was friends with the designer of the IBM PC.
+Finally, about me - I'm an 80-year-old coder who wrote my first program in 1965, in machine language.
+I spent 30 years at IBM, where I developed three compilers and contributed to the Fortran optimizer.
+Most of my career was in manufacturing engineering, test equipment, procedures, automation, and data collection.
+I've been coding ever since to keep my mind active.
+Always learning, always evolving!
+I go way back.
+I was friends with the designer of the IBM PC.
 No one knows his name.
 Now retired, I continue to code to keep my mind active.
 I'm an old-timer learning new tricks.